-First Semester
+First Semester Secon nd Semester

-CHEM INSY
+CHEM 1024 CSCI 1033

-BIOL 1014 SOCI
+BIOL 1014 SOCI 1003

-CORE CORE
+CORE 1043 CORE 1053

-MATH SPCM
+MATH 1003 SPCM 1003

-HIST HIST
+HIST 1003 or CORE 2213 3 HIST 2013 1

 17 hours 15 hours

-BIOL 3014, HIST 2003 (or HIST 2013); PSYC 1013; three hours of philosophy, political science, or literature; three hours of art, music, or theatre art; additional hours to total 46 including at least 11 hours at the Junior-Senior level.
-Note: Applicants must have two of the three science courses completed before the March application deadline.
+BIOL 3014, HIST 1013; PSYC 1013; three hours of philosophy, political science, literature or humanities; three hours of art, music, or theatre art; additional hours to total 58 including at least 11 hours at the Junior-Senior level.
+Chemistry and one biology must be completed before UAMS application.

 For personal reasons a student may want to vary the above program slightly and should therefore consult with the counselor to see that the minimum requirements for admission to the Dental Hygienist Program are attained.
-A student who wishes to return to Ouachita to obtain a Bachelor's degree may be able to transfer some of the credits in the Dental Hygienist Program toward this degree and should therefore have the transcript from the University of Arkansas examined by the Registrar at Ouachita.
+A student who wishes to return to Ouachita to obtain a Bachelor's degree may be able to transfer some of the credits in the Dental Hygienist Program toward this degree and should, therefore, have the transcript from the University of Arkansas examined by the Registrar at Ouachita.